 This is not the first experience using a device that is not written in his statement to Linux.
 The same experience I had when I bought pcmcia wireless (WiFi pcmcia).
 All could work satisfactorily.
 We need not be afraid to buy a device that is not written to be used in Linux.
 In fact many devices that can run under Linux, though not written that way.

-this?
+What indication is this?
 Does the vendor did not try to run on Linux?
 Or is there discrimination against Linux?

 If they tried to use it in Linux and write in the box will make sure that Linux users buy more.